-PREREQUISITES: Year 10 Digital Information and/or Digital Media is preferred but not essential.
+PREREQUISITES: Both Year 10 Digital Information and/or Digital Media is preferred but not essential.
+Please talk to me and see what is involved for next year so you can decide.

-This Digital Technologies course is largely a project-based course, and you choose one of two different pathways to do for the year (Design or Computer Science).
+This Digital Technologies course is largely a project-based course, with a design component and a computer science component.

-Design Pathway:
+Design Component:

-- Using Digital Media software to design and create using software such as Adobe Photoshop, Illustrator, InDesign and Dimension. - Using iterative processes to create a digital outcome. - Understanding their project in the wider digital world through addressing implications such as end-user requirements and legal/ethical issues. - Human Computer Interaction (external).
+- Using Digital Media software to design and create using software such as Adobe Photoshop, inDesign, Premier Pro and After Effects. - Using iterative processes to create a digital outcome. - Understanding their project in the wider digital world through addressing implications such as end-user requirements and legal/ethical issues.

-Computer Science Pathway:
+Computer Science Component:

-- Developing a computer program using Python or Scratch. - Understanding and building a computer system (Hardware and Software). - Using iterative processes to create a digital outcome. - Understanding their project in the wider digital world through addressing implications such as end-user requirements and legal/ethical issues. - Coding compression in images or movies (external).
+- Developing a computer game using Python and/or Unity - Using iterative processes to create a digital outcome. - Understanding their project in the wider digital world through addressing implications such as end-user requirements and legal/ethical issues.